Workshops

 Chair: Dr Christoph Manss, DFKI (Deutsches Forschungszentrum für Künstliche Intelligenz; German Research Centre for AI)

 In the project HAI-x (Hybrid AI explainer), we work on interactive explanations of a system of AIs.
 As a use case, we consider a route optimisation for a weed-harvesting scenario in the Lake Maschsee in Hanover, Germany.
 Along with this use case, we present different AI and ML algorithms together with ways to generate their explanations, how they can be passed to subsequent processes, algorithms, and users, as well as how to present the algorithmic results to the end user.
+Please see the project webpage for further information.
 The outline programme is below.

 15.15-16.45: